21 holiday gifts from Target for everyone | CNN Underscored

 You can’t go wrong giving a loved one pajamas for the holidays, especially when they’re as stylish and comfortable as this plaid microfleece set.
 It’s also available in extended sizes.

-All In Motion Yoga Mat ($15.99; target.com)
+All in Motion Yoga Mat ($15.99; target.com)

-A non-slip mat is key when it comes to perfecting your yoga poses, especially if you’re sweating it out in a vinyasa flow.
-This mat is also lightweight and durable, making it great for practicing at home or on-the-go.
+A nonslip mat is key when it comes to perfecting your yoga poses, especially if you’re sweating it out in a vinyasa flow.
+This mat is also lightweight and durable, making it great for practicing at home or on the go.

 Hearth & Hand With Magnolia KitchenAid Artisan 10-Speed Stand Mixer ($429.99; target.com)

-We believe that every home chef should own a KitchenAid Stand Mixer, and especially one that comes in a gorgeous green-hue, like this one from Hearth & Hand with Magnolia.
+We believe that every home chef should own a KitchenAid Stand Mixer, and especially one that comes in a gorgeous green hue like this one from Hearth & Hand with Magnolia.
 With 10 speeds and an array of add-on attachments, there’s nothing that you can’t make with this mixer.

 Olive & June The Poppy Manicure Tool ($16; target.com)

-Get a salon-quality manicure at home thanks to Olive & June’s ergonomically designed manicure tool, The Poppy.
-This universal polish bottle handle makes painting your own nails easy thanks to its comfy, wide grip.
+Get a salon-quality manicure at home, thanks to Olive & June’s ergonomically designed manicure tool, The Poppy.
+This universal polish bottle handle makes painting your own nails easy, thanks to its comfy, wide grip.

 Hatch Restore Personalized Sleep Solution ($129.99; target.com)

-The Hatch Restore Personalized Sleep Solution bedside device is everything you need to get your best night sleep every night.
-Complete with an alarm clock, smart light, sound machine, meditations and sunrise alarm all-in-one, you’re sure to drift off and wake up feeling rested, relaxed and restored.
+The Hatch Restore Personalized Sleep Solution bedside device is everything you need to get your best night’s sleep every night.
+Complete with an alarm clock, smart light, sound machine, meditations and sunrise alarm all in one, you’re sure to drift off and wake up feeling rested, relaxed and restored.

-Universal Thread Women’s Quarter Zip Sweatshirt ($25; target.com)
+Universal Thread Women’s Quarter-Zip Sweatshirt ($25; target.com)

-Quarter zip tops are really in right now and this style from Universal Thread is no exception.
-Made from a lightweight sweatshirt material with drop shoulders and ribbed cuffs, it’s an easy piece to throw on with matching sweatpants, jeans, trousers or layered over a dress for a trendy and comfy look that you’ll want to live in all season long.
+Quarter-zip tops are really in right now, and this style from Universal Thread is no exception.
+Made from a lightweight sweatshirt material with drop shoulders and ribbed cuffs, it’s an easy piece to throw on with matching sweatpants, jeans or trousers, or layered over a dress for a trendy and comfy look that you’ll want to live in all season long.

 Threshold Designed With Studio McGee Masala Rose Oil Diffuser ($15; target.com)